 AMS symptoms like dizziness, headache, nausea, shortness of breath, fatigue, etc., are seen at elevations above 2000 meters.
 Usually, these symptoms occur once you reach Namche or beyond Namche.

-On a high altitude trek like the Everest Base Camp Short Trek Heli Return, acclimatization is very important.
-Your body needs time to get used to thin air which can be done by resting at a lower altitude before reaching a higher level of elevation.
+Acclimatization is very important on a high-altitude trek like the Everest Base Camp Short Trek Heli Return.
+Your body needs time to get used to thin air which can be done by resting at a lower altitude before reaching a higher elevation level.

 Our experts have included two days in the itinerary for acclimatization.
 You will be spending extra days at Namche (3,440m) and Dingboche (4,410m) to acclimatize successfully before trekking further.